ronbenshimol/Competition-IJCAI2023-AI-Project/README.md

 rl_trainer.agent_trainer.agent_models - a folder containing classes for each rl model supported in the agent trainer rl_trainer.algo - a folder containing RL algorithm implementations rl_trainer.rl-algo-competition - Directory we created in the cloud environment for training agents and the game classifier

+To take a look at the agent trainer you can browse the ‘agent_trainer’ package.
+To get an understanding of how the simulation environment works and interacts with us you can take a look at ‘create_game_classifier_dataset.py’ and of course for a better understanding of our reinforcement learning algorithms and the neural networks we designed, Take a look at the directories and files with a name containing agent.

 ```